DioptricDesign/dwm/README.md

 # dwm
 A minimal fork of dwm with several quality of life improvements.
 It uses the [Iris](https://github.com/DioptricDesign/Iris) color scheme.
+To learn more about [dwm](https://dwm.suckless.org/) and other similar projects check out [suckless](https://suckless.org/).
 - Auto Start
 - Bar Height
 - Center Window Name